23 mins read

 3. Data-driven mind

 The ability to interpret and analyze data has become a core skill for quantity surveyors.
-A QS is traditionally adept at gathering its own data, but we’re now seeing significant consultancies using historical project data to their advantage.
-On large projects, accumulated data can be used to make robust predictions that lead to shortened build duration, reduced costs, and improved build quality.
+A QS is traditionally adept at gathering their own data, but we’re now seeing significant consultancies also using historical project data to their advantage.
+On large projects, accumulated data can be used to make robust predictions that lead to shortened build durations, reduced costs, and improved build quality.
 Prospective surveyors should research the current usage of data analytics on significant projects because these principles will likely play an integral role in our industry’s future.

-4. Critical Thinking
+4. Critical thinking

-Another one of the important quantity surveyor qualifications is having critical thinking and applying it to decision-making at crunch time.
+Another one of the important quantity surveyor qualifications is applying critical thinking to decision-making at crunch time.
 With CostX, you can examine different cost futures combined with the imminent “What If” scenario.
 Additionally, you can rely on a comprehensive audit trail, which includes revision logs, undo buttons, comparison reports, and quantity sourcing, to enable a swift and reliable response to impending offsets.
 Being responsive is a crucial feat in acquiring and retaining clients.
 Your clients must be reassured that any issues will be resolved immediately before they enter the terminal stage.

 5. Technology-driven